ContainerSSH/containerssh.github.io/docs/reference/0.3/kuberun.md

-{{ reference_upcoming() }}
+---
+title: The Kubernetes backend
+---

 <h1>The KubeRun backend</h1>

-!!! warning
-    The KubeRun backend is deprecated and the [Kubernetes backend](kubernetes.md) should be used instead.
-[Read the migration guide here &raquo;](/deprecations/kuberun.md)

 The KubeRun backend runs and is tested against all [currently actively maintained Kubernetes versions](https://kubernetes.io/docs/setup/release/version-skew-policy/).
-For ContainerSSH version 0.4 these are: 1.20, 1.19, and 1.18.
+For ContainerSSH version 0.3 these are: 1.19, and 1.18.

-!!! tip
-    This is the documentation for the **KubeRun backend**.
-For deploying ContainerSSH inside Kubernetes please see the [installation guide](installation.md).

 ## The base configuration structure